 Investment – Next we come to investments beyond a 401(k).
 This is obviously a huge subject, but one of the easiest and most universally approved ways of investing would be simple index funds.
 Rather than investing in one stock, you invest in the entire stock market.
 Going this route doesn’t require a money manager and can be done with almost no expertise.

-Low-Interest Debt – The last item on the agenda is the low interest student loans and debt.
-If you have a car loan with 1% interest, there is almost no urgency to pay off the loan with any speed.
+Low-Interest Debt – The last item on the agenda is the low-interest student loans and debt.
+If you have a car loan with 1% interest, there is almost no urgency to pay off the loan with any urgency.
 You could get a savings bond with a guaranteed return greater than the 1% interest rate.
 In this circumstance, any extra money you have would be better used as an investment rather than applied towards the debt.
-The one exception to this rule would be if you are trying to buy a home and need to eliminate debt for purposes of improving your debt-to-income ratio.
+The one exception to this rule would be if you are trying to buy a home and need to eliminate debt for purpose of improving your debt-to-income ratio.

 Wealth Building Concerns